 This travel guide to Tajikistan is my personal experience during my two trips to this beautiful Central Asian country.
 I will take you through the journey in a way that you will feel you were there with me.
 If you are planning to visit Dushanbe then this is the ultimate Tajikistan guide for you.

-Tajikistan, a country with 9 million population and 143,000 sq km landmass in Central Asia.
+Tajikistan is a country with a 9 million population and a 143,000 sq km landmass in Central Asia.
 Interestingly, the country is 93% mountainous and only 7% flat.
-I’ts bordered by Afghanistan, Uzbekistan, Kyrgyzstan and China.
+It’s bordered by Afghanistan, Uzbekistan, Kyrgyzstan, and China.

 Table of Page Contents

 Traveling to Tajikistan: How to Obtain Evisa?